uog-rcaas/hpc-workshop/PRACTICAL.md

 exit()
 ```

+Now to schedule our job with Slurm , we need to create a job script.
 Within your workshop material you should find a job script template.
 Copy the template and edit it:

 ```
 [<yourUsername>@headnode01 ~]$ cp HPC-Workshop-July-2024/jobSubmissionTemplate.sh myPythonJob.sh